 – Stipulates that any requests for changes should be made by telephone and not by email;

 – Advises that the cost of registration is £9.99+vat per year, with a minimum term of 2 years.

 – Advises that domain renewals are charged at £9.99+vat per year with a minimum term or 1 year.

-– Advises that transfers in to the Conversion Marketing Ltd Tag are free, Transfers to another Tag are charged at £10.00+vat, per domain.
+– Advises that transfers into the CML Tag are free, Transfers to another Tag are charged at £10.00+vat, per domain.

 – Advises that domain names will normally be held to auto-renew unless the registrant advises otherwise;